hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 **Task**: Emphasise some of the links on your website by turning them into buttons.
 **Challenge**: Can you add some more flair to your buttons?
 Try adding a border or exploring the use of `box-shadow`.
+**Challenge**: Can you emphasise other parts of your website using the box model?

 ---